Details

 SCEPman is an Azure Web App with the following features:

-- SCEPman provides certificates signed by a CA root key stored in Azure Key Vault.
+SCEPman provides certificates signed by a CA root key stored in Azure Key Vault.

-- A full replacement of Legacy PKI.
+A full replacement of Legacy PKI in many scenarios.

 SCEPman creates the CA root certificate during the initial installation.
 However, if for whatever reason an alternative CA key material shall be used it is possible to replace this CA key and certificate with your own in Azure Key Vault.
 For example, if you want to use a Sub CA certificate signed by an existing internal Root CA.